Arksine/moonraker/docs/configuration.md

 !!!
 Note
-    It may be necessary to set Tasmota's Telemetry Period to a low value to acheive a decent response.
+    It may be necessary to set Tasmota's Telemetry Period to a low value to achieve a decent response.
 This can be done in the with the `TelePeriod` command via the console.
 For example, the command to set the telemetry period to 10 seconds is: